rsarili/basicGame/README.md

 python Game.py

 Player 1
 left, right, up, down arrow keys for move
-"o" Key to plant a bomb
+"o" key to plant a bomb
 "p" key to explode the bomb

 Player 2
 "a", "s", "d", "w" for move
-SPACE" Key to plant a bomb
+"SPACE" key to plant a bomb
 "e" key to explode the bomb

 There are two powerups in the demo